KomodoPlatform/developer-docs/docs/basic-docs/smart-chains/smart-chain-tutorials/betdapp.md

 ## Introduction

-This is a C program that just issues RPC calls and automates several steps required to make a p2p betting game.
+This is a C program that just issues RPC calls and automates several steps required to create a p2p betting game.
 This program uses the the DEXP2P Peer to Peer messaging layer for communication between nodes.

 The bet is a double or nothing game, where you will either get double the money you bet or nothing at all.